unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     sleep 20
     echo "Science complete!"

-With this setup will have to transfer the input file to the remote worker node, pass the input file as a command line argument, and then transfer the output file back.
-We do all these things in the example submit file `osg-template-job-input-and-transfer.submit`:
+A to run the `short_with_input_output_transfer.sh` script will need to transfer the input file to the remote worker node, pass the input filename as a command line argument, and then transfer the output file back.
+We do all these things in the example submit file `tutorial02.submit`:

-    # The UNIVERSE defines an execution environment.
-You will almost always use VANILLA.
+    # We need the job to run our executable script, with the
+    #  input.txt filename as an argument, and to transfer the
+    #  relevant input and output files:
+    executable = short_with_input_output_transfer.sh
+    arguments = input.txt
+    transfer_input_files = input.txt
+    transfer_output_files = output.txt

+    # This time, let's specify unique filenames for each job by using
+    #  the job 'cluster' and 'process' values.
+    error = job.$(Cluster).$(Process).error
+    output = job.$(Cluster).$(Process).output
-    Universe = vanilla
+    log = job.$(Cluster).$(Process).log

-    # These are good base requirements for your jobs on OSG.
-It is specific on OS and
+    # The below are good base requirements for first testing jobs on OSG,
-    # OS version, core count and memory, and wants to use the software modules.
-    Requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True
+    #  if you don't have a good idea of memory and disk usage.
+Though we
+    #  don't actually need them for our shell script, we'll also require
+    #  servers that have the OSG software modules:
     request_cpus = 1
     request_memory = 1 GB

-    # EXECUTABLE is the program your job will run It's often useful
+    request_disk = 1 GB
+    Requirements = HAS_MODULES == True

+    # A useful HTCondor trick when running many jobs across the
+    #  heterogeneous OSG servers is to have any failed jobs held
-    # to create a shell script to "wrap" your actual work.
+    #  and released to re-run after a short time (up to five times)
-    Executable = short_with_input.sh

-    # ERROR and OUTPUT are the error and output channels from your job
-    # that HTCondor returns from the remote host. $(Cluster) is the
-    # ID HTCondor assigns to the job and $(Process) is the ID HTCondor
-    # assigns within a set of jobs.
-    Error = job.$(Cluster).$(Process).error
-    Output = job.$(Cluster).$(Process).output

-    # The LOG file is where HTCondor places information about your
-    # job's status, success, and resource consumption.
-    Log = job.log

-    # Send the job to Held state on failure.
+    #  so that they might succeed on another execute server:
     on_exit_hold = (ExitBySignal == True) || (ExitCode != 0)

-    # Periodically retry the jobs every 60 seconds, up to a maximum of 5 retries.
     periodic_release = (NumJobStarts < 5) && ((CurrentTime - EnteredCurrentStatus) > 60)

-    # TRANSFER_INPUT_FILES defines which files should be transferred to the job.
-    # Please note that this should only be used for relatively small files
-    transfer_input_files = input.txt

-    # TRANSFER_OUTPUT_FILES defines which files should be transferred from the job back to
-    # the submit host.
+    # Let's queue one job with the above:
-    # Please note that this should only be used for relatively small files
-    transfer_output_files = output.txt

-    # ARGUMENTS is a way to pass command line input to the EXECUTABLE
-    arguments = input.txt

-    # QUEUE is the "start button" - it launches any jobs that have been
-    # specified thus far.
     queue 1

-You can test this job by submitting and monitoring it as we have just covered:
+You can test this job by submitting and monitoring it as we did for prior jobs:

     $ condor_submit osg-template-job-input-and-transfer.submit
     Submitting job(s).
     1 job(s) submitted to cluster 1152

-The filenames for this job includes a job id, which means that if you submit more than one job, they will all have unique outputs.
+The files for the terminal error and output have filenames including the job cluster and process numbers (which make up the unique Job ID number of each job), so that each job's files are unique from other jobs (and don't overwrite each other).
+You can see these new files (and contents) with

-    $ ls *.output
+    $ ls
-    job.output
-    job.1151.0.output
-    job.1152.0.output
+    $ cat job.*.output

-There will also be an `output.txt` in the directory:
+There will also be an `output.txt` in the directory, which was created by our job from `input.txt`:

     $ ls output.txt
-    output.txt
+    $ cat output.txt

 ## Challenges